 - Taking medicines in one rather than two inhalers means it is more likely people will remember to take all the prescribed doses every day

 - Many people with more than one inhaler have a mixture of device types which require different techniques, e.g. both a spray and a dry powder inhaler.
 People in this situation get less benefit than those with device consistency

 Currently there are four different triple therapy inhalers:

 Trelegy and Enerzair which are dry powder inhalers (DPIs)

 Trimbow and Breztri which are pressurised metered dose inhalers (pMDIs)

 Importantly, most people don’t need to be on three medicines for their asthma or COPD.
 Taking something you don’t need just puts you at risk of side effects.

 Some products are available for COPD and some for asthma.
 At the moment many people can’t switch to SITT without having to change their inhaler device type.

-Currently, Trelegy and Trimbow are the only ones available on the PBS.
-Breztri is not yet available on the PBS and Enerzair is the only SITT on the PBS for asthma.
-In early 2022, it is highly likely that all the medicines mentioned will be PBS-listed, and some will be reimbursed for both asthma and COPD.
+Trelegy, Breztri and Trimbow are available on the PBS.
+Enerzair is the only SITT on the PBS for asthma.
+Some of these medications will be reimbursed for both asthma and COPD.